arndt-s/draft-ietf-wimse-s2s-protocol/draft-ietf-schwenkschuster-s2s-jwt-pop.md

 To clarify: the `ath`, `tth` and `oth` claims are each mandatory if the respective tokens are included in the request.

-The rules for using non-standard claims in WPTs are similar to the rules for WITs, (TODO add-claims).
+The rules for using non-standard claims in WPTs are similar to the rules for WITs, as described in Section 3.1.2 "Including Additional Claims" of {{?I-D.ietf-wimse-s2s-protocol}}.

 An example WPT might look like the following: